kjhoerr/pantry/src/main/webui/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn format`

+Formats all typescript files under the current directory based on the [prettier configuration](./.prettierrc).

+### `yarn codegen`

+Generates typescript models and interfaces based on the server's GraphQL specification.

+Requires server to be actively running in order to use.
+Run `mvn quarkus:dev` from the root of the project and wait for the server to boot before running codegen.

+### `yarn lint`

+Checks for any formatting or type errors using eslint.

 ### `yarn test`